13-CF/afetch/README.md

 **To do**
+*  [!]
+Fix the lowercase function to work on more distros
 *  Add support for more distros (please request your distro, and provide the content of the /etc/os-release file)
 *  Fix strncmp function deleting needed characters (this will help make the program more efficient, with less if statements.
 *  Improve Makefile